i13e/cfg/docs/README.md

 ### Notes

 - The install script is currently **unfinished** and will break your system if you attempt to use it.
-- Update zsh plugins as submodules with: 'cfg submodule update --remote'
+- Update zsh/mpv plugins as submodules with: `cfg submodule update --remote`